darktasevski/CompSci/Math/multiplication.md

     | 300 | 120,000 | 24,000 | 300 | 144,300 |
     |     |         |        |     | 169,312 |

-    This is area grid.
+    Above is the area grid.
 We destructure numbers to thousands, hundreds, tens and ones and then multiply and add them together.

 ## Standard algorithm